refinedev/refine/documentation/docs/api-references/components/refine-config.md

 <br/>
 <br/>

-**refine** needs some router functions to create resource pages, navigate, etc. This provider allows you to use the router library you want.
+**refine** needs some router functions to create resource pages, handle navigation, etc. This provider allows you to use the router library you want.

 [Refer to the Router Provider documentation for detailed information. &#8594](api-references/providers/router-provider.md)